Table of Contents Show

 Your lawyer will go through the financials, but it is good for you to have some basic knowledge, too.
 Therefore, we provide key areas to probe for you to uncover these critical clues.

-The accountant’s letter
+The accountant’s letterThe accountant’s letter

-Moving on the balance sheet
+Moving on to the balance sheetMoving on to the balance sheet

+The balance sheet is typically the first financial statement shown, and there are critical items for your check.
 Cash is king, and you want to see a sufficient amount.
-This helps offset the expense when the board needs to order significant repairs, mitigating the need for a special assessment, borrowing the funds, or raising maintenance/common charges.
-It can also help protect shareholders/unit owners in the event the building hits hard times.
+It helps offset the expense when the board needs to order significant repairs, mitigating the need for a special assessment, borrowing the funds, or raising maintenance/common charges.
+It can also help protect shareholders/unit owners if the building hits hard times.

-The income statement
+The income statementThe income statement

-Turning to the building’s expenses, you would like to see it split roughly evenly between mortgage payments, property taxes, payroll, and other operating expenses.
+Turning to the building’s expenses, you would like to see it split roughly between mortgage payments, property taxes, payroll, and other operating expenses.